-For example run configurations, see Select and use a compute target to train your model.
+For example run configurations, see Configure a training run.

 When you submit a run, Azure Machine Learning compresses the directory that contains the script as a zip file and sends it to the compute target.
 The zip file is then extracted, and the script is run there.
 Azure Machine Learning also stores the zip file as a snapshot as part of the run record.
 Anyone with access to the workspace can browse a run record and download the snapshot.

 When you start a training run where the source directory is a local Git repository, information about the repository is stored in the run history.
-This works with runs submitted using an estimator, ML pipeline, or script run.
+This works with runs submitted using a script run configuration or ML pipeline.
 It also works for runs submitted from the SDK or Machine Learning CLI.

 For more information, see Git integration for Azure Machine Learning.